An energy-capacity inequality for Legendrian submanifolds: Basic definitions

-of the cylindrical ends. \end{lma} \begin{proof} We establish the existence of primitives on each piece $L_i \cap V$ and $L_i \setminus V$ separately, and then proceed to show that these primitives can be combined to form a globally defined primitive.
+of the cylindrical ends.
+(In regions where $L_i$ is cylindrical the pullback of $\varphi\eta$ obviously vanishes.) \end{lma} \begin{proof} We establish the existence of primitives on each piece $L_i \cap V$ and $L_i \setminus V$ separately, and then proceed to show that these primitives can be combined to form a globally defined primitive.